 Nylon is one of the most popular and often seen materials used in backpacks today.
-It is actually a broad range of plastics (Polyamids) that can be melted down and turned into various things including fibres.
-It is these fibres that are woven and used for backpacks.
+It is actually a broad range of plastics (Polyamids) that can be melted down and turned into various things including fibers.
+It is these fibers that are woven and used for backpacks.

-One of the reasons, apart from being able to be woven, that Nylon is so popular for backpacks is that it is strong, durable and can resist abrasion and temperatures very well.
-You might also be surprised to learn that it can resist various insects and other common backpack issues like mould, which is yet another reason you see it used absolutely everywhere.
+One of the reasons, apart from being able to be woven, that Nylon is so popular for backpacks is that it is strong, durable, and can resist abrasion and temperatures very well.
+You might also be surprised to learn that it can resist various insects and other common backpack issues like mold, which is yet another reason you see it used absolutely everywhere.

 Nylon does have one weakness compared to Polyester (below) though, and that is UV.
 Polyester withstands UV far better than Nylon.

-Note: More on the specific weaves, weights and designation of these fibres further down.
+Note: More on the specific weaves, weights, and designation of these fibers further down.

 It is probably one of the most popular materials used in backpacks, depending on the brand.

-Not found as often in backpacks, Polypropylene is still a great plastic for so many reasons: it can be easily melted and remoulded despite having a high melting point, is very resistant to water and other chemicals and is very strong and tear resistant.
+Not found as often in backpacks, Polypropylene is still a great plastic for so many reasons: it can be easily melted and remolded despite having a high melting point, is very resistant to water and other chemicals, and is very strong and tear-resistant.
 It also takes a lot to wear this plastic out.

 Despite this, you will only find Polypropylene in very specific applications or as a complete material in more low-end backpacks and bags.

-A very old school materials that reminds you of bags or backpacks your parents used to carry.
-Despite this, it has made a comeback with more fashionable brands like Hershel and Fjallraven, as well as other brands where weight is not so much of an issue (because they are not used for hiking, camping etc).
+A very old school material that reminds you of bags or backpacks your parents used to carry.
+Despite this, it has made a comeback with more fashionable brands like Hershel and Fjallraven, as well as other brands where weight is not so much of an issue (because they are not used for hiking, camping, etc).

 Many manufacturers will give their materials specific names or designations to make them stand out.
 Despite this, they are usually all based on the same materials I have outlined above.
 The following are the most popular of these materials, many you have probably seen in backpack descriptions.